 And now the good news: Synchronicity author Tommo made an entirely new lesson for public consumption – which is packed with just as much instructional value and even more entertainment.
+(No pranks and ASMR, but some Finnish wife carrying.
+You’ll know it when you see it!)
 It expands on the “Constant Picking Speed” concept from the seminar, and you can watch it right here:

 On The Beach